frank-at-suse/rancher-docs/docs/pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster.md

 ---
 title: Install/Upgrade Rancher on a Kubernetes Cluster
-description: Learn how to install Rancher in development and production environments.
+description: Learn how to install Rancher in xopment and production environments.
 Read about single node and high availability installation
 weight: 2
 ---